Markerto/gnome-EasyPeek/README.md

 # gnome-EasyPeek
-A lightweight GNOME extension that shows you your desktop by clicking anywhere on the desktop.
-Clicking on the desktop minimizes every app.
+A lightweight GNOME extension that lets you take a peek at your desktop.
+Click anywhere on the desktop to minimize or reveal all windows.

+# Attention
-Tested on GNOME 48.
+Particularly tested on GNOME 48.
 Should work on 45, 46, 47, 48.

+# Compatibility with other extensions
-Works fine with other similar extensions like Show Desktop Button.
++ Works fine with similar extensions like Show Desktop Button.
-Currently doesn't work with the Desktop Icons extension.
+- Does not work with Desktop Icons